KaimetsuCode/Game-Engine/README.md

-# Starter template for SDL2
+# SDL2 Starter Template

-Simple starter project for SDL2, works with VSCode out of the box however with cmake can be used with any text editor.
+A simple starter project for SDL2, designed to seamlessly work with VSCode out of the box.
+Additionally, it can be configured with CMake, making it compatible with any text editor.

-#Why did i make this?
+## Motivation

-I like working between Mac and Windows
+I created this template to facilitate a smooth development experience across both Mac and Windows platforms.

-# Requirements
+## Requirements

 - CMake

-# Future Features
+## Future Features

-- Embed Python into starter template
+- Integration of Python into the starter template for easy python scripting